dret/lectures/deloitte-2017/README.md

-# Deloitte API Bootcamp 2017
+# Deloitte API Workshop 2017

-Slides for the API Bootcamp at Deloitte, Lisbon, Portugal, on September 29, 2017.
+Slides for the API Workshop at Deloitte, Lisbon, Portugal, on September 29, 2017.

 ## License